alkampfergit/personal-blog/codewrecks/content/post/old/2011/06/interesting-rules-to-customize-work-items.md

  ***Figure 2***: *Specify a value taken from another field as DEFAULT.*

 In  **Figure 2** I showed a very specific situation, I choosed * **field** *in the *from* combo, this specify to TFS that I want to use the value of another field as DEFAULT for the field this rule is applied to.
 Then I choosed the System.ChangedBy field and saved the rule.
-Now I create another Bug based on this template, did not write anything in the new field ("Revision noteâ€) and simply press save to save the WI.
+Now I create another Bug based on this template, did not write anything in the new field ("Revision note*) and simply press save to save the WI.
 Since the Revision Note contains the rule DEFAULT that states that the default value is taken from the field ChangedBy the value is updated accordingly as shown in  **Figure 3**.

 [![image](http://blogs.ugidotnet.org/images/blogs_ugidotnet_org/rgm/Windows-Live-Writer/Personalizzare-i-Work-Item-di-TFS_AFA7/image_thumb_2.png "image")](http://blogs.ugidotnet.org/images/blogs_ugidotnet_org/rgm/Windows-Live-Writer/Personalizzare-i-Work-Item-di-TFS_AFA7/image_6.png)